 Legal Hunting Hours

 Legal hunting hours for all deer seasons are from one-half hour before sunrise to one-half hour after sunset.

-Hunters, including those using archery equipment, must meet hunter orange requirements while hunting for deer during firearms (Nov.
-16 – Dec.
-1, 2013), muzzleloader (Dec.
-7 – 22, 2013) and special antlerless firearm (Dec.
-26, 2013 – Jan.
-5, 2014) seasons.
+Hunters, including those using archery equipment, must meet hunter orange requirements while hunting for deer during the following seasons: firearms (Nov.
+13-28, 2021), muzzleloader (Dec.
+4-19, 2021), and deer reduction (Nov.
+13, 2021-Jan.
+31, 2022 in deer reduction zones).

-Hunter orange is required only on ground blinds constructed of manmade or synthetic materials and placed on or within 4 feet of the ground that conceal a hunter so the hunter orange is not visible from one or more directions and is required on public and private land.
+An occupied ground blind must have at least 144 square inches of hunter orange that is visible on each side of the blind while deer hunting during any deer season in which a hunter is already required to wear hunter orange.
+Hunter orange is required on ground blinds constructed of man-made or synthetic materials and placed on or within four feet of the ground.
+The hunter orange is required on public and private land.
 A flag placed on top of a blind does not satisfy this hunter orange requirement.

 Infrared Sensors/Electronic Calls